Finding issues in BIMcollab ZOOM

 When you are connected to a project, BIMcollab allows you to filter issues based on issue properties such as type, milestone and 'assigned to' and by using favorites.
 Filtering Use the values from the dropdown or checkboxes to create a filter to view ...

-Find a printable version as attachment This Quick Start Guide describes the work environment and functionalities of BIMcollab ZOOM.
+Find a printable version as attachment This Quick Start Guide describes the work environment and functionalities of BIMcollab Zoom.
 It will get you up and running in no time.
-If you have not yet installed it, download and install BIMcollab ZOOM here ...
+If you have not yet installed it, download and install BIMcollab Zoom ...